learnwell/learnwell.github.io/_posts/2019-09-06-logical-OR-query-in-firebase.md

 ## Server Side "niche" Workaround

 There was [another](https://stackoverflow.com/questions/46632042/how-to-perform-compound-queries-with-logical-or-in-cloud-firestore#answer-55151765) great solution if it fits your dataset.
+Also a [blog](https://blog.oasisdigital.com/2018/querying-without-or-in-firestore/#post-2022-_adhx5di43dpw) discussing the same strategy.
+And a github [issue](https://github.com/firebase/firebase-js-sdk/issues/1777) on the topic.

 > The only possible values for ours are A,B,C,D (4) so we have to query for things like `A||B, A||C, A||B||C` etc